TheBadkraft/sigcore/docs/sigcore.md

 Defines operations for creating, modifying, and querying a list of addr pointers, leveraging Mem for memory management and Iterator for traversal.

-*Iterator type for colleciton iterators*
+*Iterator type for collection iterators.*
 `typedef enum { LIST, STRB } ITER_TYPE;`

 ``` c